jadijadi/lpic1book/content/1091_fundamentals_of_internet_protocols.md

 Normally if you are creating a server on your service provider, that service provider will give you an IP address purchased from IANA (via smaller regional registries).
 But what happens if you want to assign an IP to your laptop or mobile phone of tablet *inside* your home?
 These devices are not visible directly on the Internet and you are not going to purchase IPs for them.

-Here enters the *Private IP Address* ranges.
+Here the *Private IP Address* ranges come to play.
 The below ranges are called "private" addresses and anyone can assign them to any device they want, as long as they are not visible on the open internet.

 | range | Number of IPs in this range |
 | :--- | :--- |